AudDMusic/youtube-recognizer-asp-core/README.md

 # recognize-audio-asp-core-app

-This porject for this task description:
+This project was created by third-party developer.

 Music recogniser app